-A popular holiday resort destination for tourists, Tunisia has more to see and do than just beautiful beaches scattered along its Mediterranean coastline, and luxurious resorts like Hammamet and Nabeul.
+A popular holiday resort destination for tourists, Tunisia has more to see and do than just beautiful beaches scattered along its Mediterranean coastline, and luxurious resorts such as Hammamet and Nabeul.
 There are countless attractions to meet just about every sightseer's needs.

-Start off in the capital of Tunis, a fast-paced modern metropolis juxtaposed by a medieval Medina.
-Spend a few hours here taking in the history and hunting for bargains and souvenirs in the countless tiny streets lined with vendors touting antiques, pottery, jewellery, and other delights.
+Visitors should start off in the capital of Tunis, a fast-paced modern metropolis juxtaposed by a medieval Medina.
+Ideally they should spend a few hours here taking in the history and hunting for bargains and souvenirs in the countless tiny streets lined with vendors touting antiques, pottery, jewellery, and other delights.

 The largest mosque in Tunisia, the Zitouna Mosque dates back to the 8th century; the 160 columns of the mosque were brought from the ruins of Carthage.
 Set in the heart of Tunis, the mosque was improved upon almost continually until the 19th century, when the minaret was added.
 Zitouna (or Al-Zaytuna) was the centre of learning and intellectual pursuits in Tunisia, and is considered the first Islamic university.
 Visitors to the Zitouna Mosque must dress modestly, and non-Muslim guests may only enter the courtyard.
 The mosque is surrounded by bustling souks on three sides.